rian-fuzinelli/rian-fuzinelli/README.md

 - 🤝 I’m looking to collaborate on projects focused on system architecture and services
 - 🌱 I’m currently deepening my knowledge in advanced software design and optimization
 - 👨🏻‍💻 Most of my projects and tools are available on GitHub
-- 🎨 I apply clean and thoughtful design principles to software architecture and code organization
+- 🎨 I structure codebases using domain-driven and layered designs.
 - 💬 Ask me about backend development, system design, security, or SQL optimization
 - 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/rian-fuzinelli/)
 - 📝 Checkout my resume for a detailed overview of my skills and experience